ogrisel/corpusmaker/README.md

 # corpusmaker

-Clojure utilities to build training corpora for machine learning / NLP out of public Wikipedia / DBPedia dumps.
+Clojure utilities to build training corpora for machine learning / NLP out of public Wikipedia and DBpedia dumps.

-## Build from source
+## Building from source

 Get the latest version of leiningen to build from the sources: